wp-plugins/fields-framework/readme.txt

 * Select_Terms - A select box which can contain terms from taxonomies like tags, categories or some custom taxonomy
 * Editor - A WYSIWYG editor
 * DateTime
+* ColorPicker

 Most fields including the Group field can be made repeatable.

+= Support =

+Please show your support towards the development of this plugin by giving it a rating!

+And if you feel the need for an additional type of field then please use the [support forum](http://wordpress.org/support/plugin/fields-framework) and leave a message.

 == Installation ==